 Those folks usually charge more than the industry standard since they know their stuff and are popular enough to get some good amount of work.
 You can hire them as consultants, or outsource an entire project to them as long as you can afford it.
 While this may be pretty expensive for you, it may as well be really fast and affordable if you’ve negotiated the right terms and number with your own customers.

-Sites such as WPhired, SimplyHired or other general large job boards will list your job offer.
+Sites such as WPhired, SimplyHired or other general large job boards will list your job offer and provide outsourced developers who will reach out and discuss your project.
 You can list the applications and hire an expert or a mid-level specialist working with you in the long run.
 Some WordPress-related websites have their own job boards as well.

 Using job boards is usually a passive process.
 You post a job and wait for random people to apply.
 Most of those would likely not be a good fit due to a mismatch in skills or pricing, but some of them may actually work.
 And if you’re growing steadily, that should certainly be one of the channels you use.

-Whether you’re looking to lease people or outsource an entire project to an agency, that may be the way to go.
+Whether you’re looking to lease people or outsource an entire WordPress project to a development agency, that may be the way to go.

 There are numerous aggressive ones pitching everyone on LinkedIn, Twitter, Facebook, filling in every contact form and pitching with cold emails.
 I’m not the biggest fan of these hardcore attacks – even if I fully appreciate the power of sales, it’s just way over the line.